slebdaoui/RasaChatBot/README.md

    19-  Omicron threatens Asia oil demand just as pricing favours Atlantic crude - Reuters 20-  South African Markets - Factors to watch on Dec 7 - Reuters Do you want to read a news description? (enter: show + 'news_field' + 'number of news') Your input ->  show news covid 1
 News: covid
 1- Trevor Noah Suggests Sending Marjorie Taylor Greene to Beijing *- Description: “If you want to get back at China, you have Marjorie Taylor Greene in the stands,” Noah said of the U.S. diplomatic boycott of the Olympics.
-Your input ->  i wan't to repport an issue
+Your input ->  i want to report an issue
 Enter your first name:
 Your last name:
 Your email
 The issue:
 Your input ->  selmane
 Your input ->  lebdaoui
 Your input ->  sl@g.com
 Your input ->  My problem is that news do not contain all the titles I am interested in.
 Ok.
 Thanks!
 * Thanks selmane lebdaoui!
- * Your demande will be treated in the shortest possible time.
+* Your demand will be treated in the shortest possible time.
 * We will send you an email to sl@g.com to help you resolving the problem: My problem is that news do not contain all the titles I am interested in.
 ```